Organifi Green Juice.

-There's no way to get around this without just openly admitting that Athletic Greens is possibly one of the most expensive greens blends on the market.
+There's no way to get around this without just openly admitting that Athletic Greens is possibly one of the most expensive super greens blends on the market.
 At about $100 for 30 servings, you're looking at around $3.25 per scoop, and this drops to $2.50 a scoop if you make the most of the subscription savings.

 Now you could make an argument that the green superfood powder is priced appropriately for the sheer amount of ingredients included, but as we don't know if that proprietary formula is 98% rosemary, how can we know that for sure?

 No matter if it's non-GMO or quite the opposite, comparing and contrasting the two green superfood powder products when taken at the recommended daily intake is difficult.

-Without a registered dietician and physician to track their effect on your health, performance, and overall vitality, you have to rely purely on how they make you feel.
+Without a registered dietician and physician to track their effect on your overall health, performance, and vitality, you have to rely purely on how they make you feel.

 I believe there is a certain amount of placebo effect in that just taking the time to prepare the health tonic every morning will surely infuse your body/psyche with a sense of wellbeing.

 Related Green Superfood Supplement: Amazing Grass Green Superfood

 Fundamentally it's a case of apples and oranges.
 Which one should you take to be healthier?
 Both, ideally.